 FinCEN and other major regulatory bodies require all crypto exchanges to have an effective AML compliance program.
 The decentralized and pseudonymous nature of cryptocurrency makes it more challenging to implement.
 Here are ways that exchanges and other Virtual Asset Service Providers (VASPs) can comply with required AML regulations and reduce the risk of money laundering and other illicit activities:

 - KYC Verification - Collect and verify customer identities before onboarding and determine the risk level that each customer presents.

-- AML Screening - Conduct screening of customers against watchlists issued by regulatory authorities such as FATF, UN, FINTRAC, OFAC and others.
+- AML Screening - Conduct screening of customers against watchlists issued by regulatory authorities such as FATF, UN, FINTRAC, OFAC, and others.

-- Ongoing monitoring of customer transactions - Implement an ongoing transaction monitoring tool to detect and report suspicious transactions in timely manner.
-The monitoring rules should be reviewed and modified on timely basis.
+- Ongoing monitoring of customer transactions - Implement an ongoing transaction monitoring tool to detect and report suspicious transactions in a timely manner.
+The monitoring rules should be reviewed and modified on a timely basis.

-Increasing cryptocurrency adoption and strict regulatory requirements makes it essential for VASPs to invest in the right AML solutions.
+Increasing cryptocurrency adoption and strict regulatory requirements make it essential for VASPs to invest in the right AML solutions.
 Developing effective counter-technologies and customized programs can help organizations comply with regulations and combat financial crime associated with cryptocurrencies.
 Check out our range of solutions to support you.